-The primary ingredients are turkey, potatoes, and peas, and you’ll find variations of each inside.
+The primary ingredients in this Blue Buffalo recipe are turkey, potatoes, and peas, and you’ll find variations of each inside.
 They also toss in a little fish and canola oil for omega fatty acids, as well as tapioca starch for complex carbs.

 While this food is good for sensitive pups, it doesn’t have a lot to offer, nutritionally speaking.
 There’s very little protein or fat (20% and 12%, respectively), and it’s low in calories.
 There is a fair amount of fiber, though.

-If your dog has issues with other foods, this one is worth a shot.
+If your dog has issues with other foods, this Blue Buffalo option is worth a shot.
 Otherwise, you’re probably better off finding something a little more substantial.

 Recall History of Nutro and Blue Buffalo